Fragile Portugal gets more time on bailout goals

-Finance Minister Vitor Gaspar said Portugal remained on track to exit its rescue programme in mid-2014 following a longer-than-usual bailout review that he described as difficult.
+Finance Minister Vitor Gaspar said Portugal remained on track to exit its rescue program in mid-2014 following a longer-than-usual bailout review that he described as difficult.

 But it must do with an already fragile economy looking shakier than ever.